• Skip to primary navigation

 #7.
 Practice calculation with your brain

 Prepare for SAT Math by learning how to use your brain to calculate.
-You’ll save a lot of time on exams day if you know some basic arithmetic off hand.
+You’ll save a lot of time on exam day if you know some basic arithmetic off-hand.

 #8.
 Work on your grammar

-Writing the English examination might seems tedious for non-English speaking candidates.
-It’s advisable that you practice grammar, punctuation, and sentence construction as SAT writing and language tests are standard conventions of English.
+Writing the English examination might seem tedious for non-English speaking candidates.
+You should practice grammar, punctuation, and sentence construction as SAT writing and language tests are standard conventions of English.
 Also, ensure to make use of grammar rules to answer the SAT exam papers

 #9.
 Use the best SAT learning materials

-There are lots of sat learning materials that could aid you to study.
+There are lots of learning materials that could aid you in studying.

 #10.
 Try some mixed practice tests